-The Prestatyn-born doyen of Welsh writers has worked for 65 years to show that the Welsh condition is the human condition.
-He uses both languages as poet, dramatist, essayist and cultural historian, but it’s his English-language novels where his subtle, compassionate prose has most impact.
-From A Toy Epic in 1958, via Outside the House of Baal in 1965 and through to his monumental seven-novel sequence completed in 1991 The Land of the Living, charting the political and social history of Wales across the 20th century, Humphreys’ achievements are staggering.
-If he were English/British he’d be a household name.
+The Prestatyn-born doyen of Welsh writers worked for over 70 years to show that the Welsh condition is the human condition.
+He used both languages as poet, dramatist, essayist and cultural historian, but it was his English-language novels where his subtle, compassionate prose had most impact.
+From A Toy Epic in 1958, via Outside the House of Baal in 1965 and through to his monumental seven-novel sequence completed in 1991 The Land of the Living, charting the political and social history of Wales across the 20th century, Humphreys’ achievements were staggering.
+If he were English/British he would have been a household name.

 HARRI WEBB (1920-1994)